baoduy/hbd.astro-paper/src/content/blog/az-05-pulumi-private-aks-cluster-env.md

 ## Introduction

+Building a private AKS cluster offers enhanced network security and complete control over ingress and egress traffic.
-In this guide, we will construct a private AKS cluster featuring advanced networking capabilities.
-We will delve into the integration of the AKS cluster with the Hub VNet and the application of firewall policies established in the [previous `az-02-hub-vnet` project](az-04-pulumi-private-aks-hub-vnet-development).
+This tutorial will guide you through the setup of a private AKS cluster with advanced networking capabilities, integrating it into a sophisticated network architecture using Pulumi.
+By the end of this guide, you'll know how to integrate the AKS cluster with a Hub VNet and apply firewall policies established in the [previous `az-02-hub-vnet` project](az-04-pulumi-private-aks-hub-vnet-development).

 ---